A Motiváció Folyamata, Fogalma és Típusai

 External Motivation

-External motivation comes from external rewards or compulsions.
+The outside motivation from external rewards or compulsions.
 This can be monetary rewards, recognition or even avoiding punishment.
-For example, working hard to get a promotion is an example of extrinsic motivation.
+For example, working hard to get a promotion is an example of external motivation.

 Motivational Theories